aaronmdomingo/job-tracker/README.md

 3. User can update any jobs they have entered before
 4. User can delete any jobs they have entered before
 5. User can log in and view information specific to them
+6. User can see a comment history when a table row is clicked
+7. User can delete a previous comment for a specific job

 ## Preview